 A cancer-causing, radioactive gas, radon is a serious problem in many homes.
-You can’t see, smell or taste it as it rises from the soil beneath your home.
-Radon is found all across the US, a result of uranium breaking down.
-It rises up through the ground and into the air you breathe through gaps in building materials, cracks in the wall and your water supply.
+You can’t see, smell, or taste it as it rises from the soil beneath your home.
+Radon is found all across the US, as a result of uranium breaking down.
+It rises up through the ground and into the air you breathe through gaps in building materials, cracks in the wall, and your water supply.
 Prolonged exposure to radon can damage your lungs and lead to lung cancer later in life.

 Your best bet to reduce radon exposure is to have your home tested and modifications installed if necessary to redirect rising radon to the exterior of your home.

 This category includes pollen, pet dander, mold spores, bacteria, viruses, and dust mites – living or formerly living household pollutants that irritate your skin or respiratory system.
 Everyone is exposed to some level of these contaminants on a daily basis, but high levels of exposure or acute sensitivity cause some people to suffer negative health effects from biological contaminants.
 The most common reactions are allergic responses including flu-like symptoms and asthma attacks.
 These pollutants can also cause diseases or result in toxic reactions that damage bodily organs and tissues.